StarRocks/starrocks/docs/en/loading/Flink-connector-starrocks.md

 > **NOTICE**
 >
-> Loading data into StarRocks tables with Flink connector needs SELECT and INSERT privileges.
+> Loading data into StarRocks tables with Flink connector needs SELECT and INSERT privileges on the target StarRocks table.
 If you do not have these privileges, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant these privileges to the user that you use to connect to your StarRocks cluster.

 ## Version requirements